Kanban-Zai/kanban-zai-version-1.0/core.md

 resilience:     Requires longer lead times for scenario testing
                 * Test Driven Development must be set to true.

-### maintainability:

-Possible Values: time-to-market | none | url DEFAULT: time-to-market

-A url points to a formal definition of what your team defines as a maintainable strategy.
-This must be on a per-team basis only.
-A single Maintenance strategy may not be used across teams as the strategy will change over time.

-### tdd

-Possible Values: true | false DEFAULT: false

-Test Driven Development is turned off by default as it has benefits and detriments.

-### tech-debt

-Possible Values: amortize | reduce | prevent DEFAULT: amortize

-amortize:   record all technical-debt.
-Reduce that debt when practical or when there is no choice.
-Otherwise leave it
-            until you are bored and have nothing else to do.

-reduce:     record all tech debt and schedule in to sprints.

-prevent:    when technical debt occurs resolve it there and then.
-This could make very long running cards.
-Such cards
-            must be backported per sprint.

 # REQUIRED VALUES